Running Pi OS Bookworm?

 Note this command will terminate any current connections without warning to those users.

-Common commands for Raspberry Pi OS (previously called Raspbian) Jessie (which is based on Debian 8, and uses
+Common commands for Raspberry Pi OS (formerly Raspbian) are:

 Changing the Raspberry Pi’s screen resolution

 You may want to do this if:

 - Performance is impaired.
 A smaller screen resolution gives a more responsive experience.

 - Your Raspberry Pi is headless (that is, not plugged into a monitor) and the default initial screen resolution is too small.

 sudo raspi-config, navigate to Display Options > VNC Resolution, and choose an option.